East Albury

 Population growth drivers in East Albury are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population of the East Albury statistical area (Lv2) is around 6,968, reflecting a 12.0% increase since the 2021 Census which reported a population of 6,224 people.
-This growth was inferred from AreaSearch's estimate of 6,421 residents based on latest ERP data release by ABS (June 2024) and an additional 108 validated new addresses since the Census date.
-The resulting population density is 565 persons per square kilometer.
-East Albury's growth surpassed the non-metro area's 5.7% and the SA4 region, making it a growth leader in the region.
-Interstate migration contributed approximately 68.0% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+As of Feb 2026, the estimated population of East Albury is around 7,089, showing a 13.9% increase from the 2021 Census figure of 6,224 people.
+This growth is inferred from AreaSearch's resident population estimate of 6,421 in Jun 2024 and an additional 112 validated new addresses since the Census date.
+The population density is approximately 574 persons per square kilometer.
+East Albury's growth rate exceeded Rest of NSW (5.9%) and its SA4 region, making it a growth leader.
+Interstate migration contributed about 68% to overall population gains recently, with all drivers being positive factors.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year.

-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-By 2041, East Albury (SA2) is predicted to expand by 4,165 persons, reflecting a gain of 60.6% over the 17 years.
+For areas not covered by this data, NSW State Government's SA2-level projections from 2022 with a 2021 base year are utilized.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, East Albury is predicted to expand by 4,165 persons, reflecting a total gain of 57.9% over the 17-year period.

 Frequently Asked Questions - Population